• Students Studying Abroad

 - Submit the agreement 4-8 weeks before your program start date.

 Applying for aid: Non-UM Spring/Summer Programs

 - Complete a Consortium Agreement (see below).
-This agreement notifies the Office of Financial Aid that you will be abroad for a term or terms.
-If you do not complete the form, OFA will not know that you are abroad and you will not receive financial aid.
+This agreement notifies the Office of Financial Aid that you will be abroad studying.
+If you do not complete the form, our office will not know that you are abroad and you will not receive financial aid.

 - Submit the agreement 4-8 weeks prior to your program start date.

 Consortium agreements enable the Office of Financial Aid to process your federal aid, private scholarships, and/or private loans, even though you are not a registered U-M student during your term(s) abroad.
 This agreement must be completed by you, your academic advisor and/or the Office of Credit Transfer Evaluation and your Study Abroad program.
 You will need to obtain signatures and/or paperwork from each office and participant in the agreement.
 Allow 4-8 weeks to complete this process before you leave.